 Any payments that are made to Russian employees are subject to social contributions that must be paid by the employer.
-The rates and thresholds in 2016 are:
+The basic rates and thresholds are:

-- pension fund 22 per cent, or 10 per cent for any amount exceeding the threshold of 796,000 roubles per year; and - social security fund and medical insurance fund 2.9 per cent and 5.1 per cent, respectively.
+- pension fund 22 per cent, or 10 per cent for any amount exceeding a certain threshold which is reviewed annually; and - social security fund and medical insurance fund 2.9 per cent and 5.1 per cent, respectively.